ietf-wg-privacypass/base-drafts/draft-davidson-pp-architecture.md

-This document specifies the architectural framework for constructing secure and anonymity-preserving instantiations of the Privacy Pass protocol (as described in {{draft-davidson-pp-protocol}}).
-The framework refers to the entire ecosystem of Privacy Pass clients and servers.
-This document makes recommendations on how this ecosystem should be constructed to ensure the privacy of clients and the security of all participating entities.
+This document specifies the architectural framework for constructing secure and anonymity-preserving instantiations of the Privacy Pass protocol.
+It provides recommendations on how the protocol ecosystem should be constructed to ensure the privacy of clients, and the security of all participating entities.

 --- middle